sdrsdr/owmc2sqlite/README.md

 ### Dedup cities at same coordinates

-Data in some regions contain cities with different ids but with often the same name.
-To remove duplicates this tool, in its default config will ignore original id and assign new ones that relate to lat/lon (see sqlite_be.cpp func latlon2id) and then this id collide in DB `altname` column is appended.
+Data in some regions contain cities with same lat,lon with different ids but with often the same name.
+To remove duplicates this tool, in its default config will ignore original id and assign new ones that relate to lat/lon (see sqlite_be.cpp func latlon2id) and when this id collide in DB `altname` column is appended.
 This can be switched off buy editing the Makefile and recompiling the tool

 ### Licenses